Dhanyatha-s/Sales-and-Customer-Behavior-Analysis/README.md

 ### 4.Recommendations
 >[!Important]
-> Need a attentions to the marketing strategies for least sold produdt P003(Under Performing in East and west) regions.
+> Need a attention to the marketing strategies for least sold produdt P003(Under Performing in East and west) regions.
 > Focus on expanding the Electronics product

 ## Conclusion